kitspace/kitspace-v2/README.md

 docker-compose restart frontend
 ```

-## Gitea

-This is built from a git submodule of [our fork of Gitea](https://github.com/kitspace/gitea).

-When it first builds the docker container it builds the whole Gitea project (`make clean-all build`).
-When you restart the container it recompiles only the backend and doesn't recompile unchanged files (`make backend`).

 ## Processor

 This is a NodeJS program that processes all the assets and uploads them to an AWS S3 compatible service (in development we use Minio).
 As with the frontend, changing dependencies requires you to restart the development container.